Skip to content

 Co-Director of Join the OxygeNATION Learning Space

 Joined the PAC in 2016.
 I’m an NYC 911 and Mobile Stroke Treatment Unit paramedic for New York Presbyterian Hospital with over 15 years of EMS experience.
 I am passionate about airway and moving forward with the PAC philosophy of OxygeNATION.
-One of my specialties is using Supraglottic Airways (SGAs) effectively and how they can be used as the middle way with a difficult airway.
+One of my specialties is using Supraglottic Airways (SGAs) effectively and how they can serve as a middle ground in a difficult airway.

 Michael Defillipo – EM/EMS